XSArchive/XerShade.WordPress.Discord/README.md

-# xershade-oauth-discord
+# XerShade.WordPress.Discord
- A simple OAuth plugin for WordPress that allows users to login and create new accounts with discord.
+ A plugin that adds features that interact with Discord to WordPress.